Sigmmma/c20/src/content/general/source-data/animation-data/readme.md

+---
+title: Animation data
+stub: true
+about: 'resource:Animation data'
+keywords:
+  - jma
+  - animation
+thanks:
+  General_101: Documentation on animation types
+  ODX: JMO frames
+---
-The [HEK][] uses several file types as intermediate representations of animation data.
-These files provide a common target for exporters like [Bluestreak][] and [Halo Asset Blender Development Toolset][halo-asset-blender-development-toolset], and can then be converted to [model_animations][] tags by [Tool][] for use in Halo.
+The [HEK](~) uses several file types as intermediate representations of animation data.
+These files provide a common target for exporters like [Bluestreak](~) and [Halo Asset Blender Development Toolset](~halo-asset-blender-development-toolset), and can then be converted to [model_animations](~) tags by [Tool](~) for use in Halo.

 # JMA (Base)
 This is what a lot of animations will end up as.
-It is a default animation type that stores data necessary for movement, such as a [h1/tags/object/unit/biped][] walking animation.
+It is a default animation type that stores data necessary for movement, such as a [biped](~h1/tags/object/unit/biped) walking animation.

 # JMM (Base)
 ...